csound-plugins/risset/README.md

 It is desirable, but not a requirement, that all opcodes support the three major desktop
 platforms: linux, macos and windows.
-Support for a given platform is indicated by the availability of a binary for the given platform in the manifest.json file.
+Support for a given platform is indicated by the availability of a binary for the given platform in the manifest.